Twelve Minutes: Reception

-Twelve Minutes received "generally favorable" reviews for Microsoft Windows but received "mixed or average" reviews for Xbox One, Xbox Series X, PlayStation 5, and Nintendo Switch according to review aggregator website Metacritic.
-OpenCritic determined that 53% of critics recommend the game.
+Twelve Minutes received "generally favorable" reviews for Microsoft Windows, but received "mixed or average" reviews for Xbox One, Xbox Series X, PlayStation 5, and Nintendo Switch according to review aggregator website Metacritic.
+(Note: Attributed to multiple sources:) OpenCritic determined that 53% of critics recommend the game.

-Hideo Kojima praised Twelve Minutes, stating he hadn't "been into a game this much since Inside", and had inspired him to consider making another adventure game.
+Hideo Kojima praised Twelve Minutes, stating he had not "been into a game this much since Inside", and had inspired him to consider making another adventure game.

-Some reviewers expressed strong criticism of the amount of domestic violence, particularly that is forced onto the wife in order to progress in the game.
-Renata Price of Kotaku stated that while it was possible that a story could include this type of violence if it was well crafted, its inclusion within Twelve Minutes was "pretentious and exhausting", and considered the twist ending "terrible".
-According to Polygons Samit Sarkar, the staff at Polygon were split whether the violence was necessary to serve the game's story, but Sarkar also was concerned with the lack of any disclaimers related to the violence or other troublesome topics at the start of the game.
-Twelve Minutes had been released near the same time as Boyfriend Dungeon, which on its initial release also had received similar criticism related to darker, mature content that had not been alluded to through pre-release materials or in-game content warnings.
-Both games were considered examples of where proper in-game content warnings would be necessary to warning players about disturbing content before encountering it.
+Some reviewers expressed strong criticism of the amount of domestic violence, particularly when it is forced onto the wife in order to progress in the game.
+Renata Price of Kotaku stated that while it was possible a story could include this type of violence if it was well crafted, its inclusion within Twelve Minutes was "pretentious and exhausting", and considered the twist ending "terrible".
+According to Polygons Samit Sarkar, the staff at Polygon were split whether the violence was necessary to serve the story, but Sarkar was also concerned with the lack of any disclaimers related to the violence or other troublesome topics at the start of the game.
+Twelve Minutes had been released near the same time as Boyfriend Dungeon, which on its initial release had also received similar criticism related to darker, mature content that had not been alluded to through pre-release materials or in-game content warnings.
+Both games were considered examples of where proper in-game content warnings would be necessary to warn players about disturbing content before encountering it.

 Twelve Minutes has been considered a fresh take into the ‘point-and-click’ genre using a very small space for exploration with the ability to tell a story in a unique way.
 IGNs Ryan McCaffrey compared it to a "fresh twist on the genre" and flipping the traditional point-and-click adventure on its head while GameSpot's Andrew King saw it as "mechanically rich while encouraging creative thinking".